minlanyu/cs243-site/README.md

 ## Syllabus

-This field is moving so fast.
 We have introduced a group of new papers this year again.
+The papers we read have an emphasis on distributed systems and networking in the ML area.

 ### Introduction
 - 9/3 Tu: Introduction (Minlan)